The best ways to run your heat pump

 survey install 3

-When it comes to cost, desired room temperatures make a big difference.
+When it comes to cost, your temperature setpoint makes a big difference.
 A good comfort setting for a heat pump would be around 19° or 20°.
-If you set it to 22°, for example, then the heat pump will stay on longer until the room temperature meets its target.
+If you set it to 22°, for example, then the heat pump will stay on longer until the room temperature meets the target.
 This is likely to cost a bit more, and may reduce your efficiency (SCOP).
-It’s also worth noting that if you have good insulation, heat will be retained for longer.
+It’s also worth noting that if you have good insulation, heat will be retained for longer, but remember that warmer homes lose heat faster than cooler ones regardless of insulation.
+So if you make your home extra warm, your heat pump will not only have to work harder but will run longer and more frequently.

-Like with any heating system, it’s also best to reduce radiator temperature in rooms that are used less, like your bedroom, so the hot water can be directed to where it’s needed most.
+As with any heating system, it’s also best to reduce radiator temperature in rooms that are used less, like your bedroom, so the hot water can be directed to where it’s needed most.
+However, if you have thermostatic radiator valves (TRVs), remember to leave them fully open in the room where your Cosy Heat Pump’s primary Cosy Pod is located.
+This is to make sure your Pod controls the temperature correctly and sends the right signals to your heat pump.

 What is the SCOP and why is it important?

-COP is the efficiency measured over a short period of time.
-The Seasonal Coefficient of Performance, or “SCOP”, is measured over a full 12 months.
+COP is the efficiency measured over a short period of time, whereas the Seasonal Coefficient of Performance, or 'SCOP', is measured over a full 12 months.

 COP Diagram Wagtail

-The COP is influenced by various factors, but it’s mainly affected by what’s happening in your home, like if the water is heating.
+COP is influenced by various factors, but it’s mainly affected by what’s happening in your home.
+Making hot water is less efficient because your heat pump works extra hard to boost a lot of water to 50º or more.
+Space heating is much more efficient.

 SCOP VS COP

-Octopus Energy designs heat pump installations to achieve an average SCOP of 3.3 over a 12-month period, using a maximum flow temp of 50° at the coldest time of the year.
+Octopus Energy designs heat pump installations to achieve an average SCOP of 3.3 over a 12-month period, using a design flow temp of 50° at the coldest times of the year.

-This means that there are times throughout the year when your “COP” might be higher (e.g 4.8 in the warmer months) or lower (e.g. it may dip below 2.0 on the coldest days), but over 12 months, your heat pump should meet a SCOP of 3.3 at 50°.
+This means that there are times throughout the year when your COP might be higher (e.g over 4 in the warmer months) or lower (e.g. it may dip down around 2.0 on the coldest days).
+But over 12 months, your heat pump should meet a SCOP of 3.3 at your design temperature–and many will be even higher.

 image of Becky Boulton